 The movie takes you on an adventure of a young chef named Gu Sheng Nan and is based on the novel “Finally I Get You” by Lan Bai Se.
 Gu Sheng Nan works as a chef at a hotel, where a businessman meant to buy the hotel stops by and tries several dishes.
 He’s very difficult to please and is dissatisfied with every dish, except for when the hotel manager asks Gu Sheng Nan to cook one especially for him.

 This movie is best for intermediate learners.
 The vocabulary is advanced, but the story is easy to follow.

-As you might expect, you’ll hear a lot of vocabulary having to do with cooking and food in this film.
+As you might expect, you’ll hear a lot of words having to do with cooking and food in this film.
 Although you’re bound to run into a few words you don’t know here and there in any movie, many learners will find it easy to understand the meaning through context.

-You’ll learn a lot from this, but it will also make you hungry, so it may be best watched while sampling some delicious Chinese food!
+You’ll learn a lot from this, but it’ll also make you hungry, so it may be best watched while sampling some delicious Chinese food!

 You’ll find plenty of drama in this film, which is inspired in part by the tale of Pan Jinlian, who, along with an herbalist with whom she was having an affair, poisoned her husband.
 Pa Jinlian and the herbalist were then killed by her husband’s younger brother.

 In the movie, however, the story goes differently, but I won’t spoil it for you.

 This film is good for beginning and intermediate learners, with dialogue that’s clear and easy to follow.